 The concept behind the Igreja do Sagrado Coração de Jesus

 The Igreja do Sagrado Coração de Jesus was designed by architects Nuno Portas and Nuno Teotónio Pereira and built between 1962 and 1967.
 It was opened to the public on June 25th, 1970.
-It won the Valmor Prize, an award for the architectural quality of new buildings built in Lisbon in 1975.
+It won the Valmor Prize for the architectural quality of new buildings built in Lisbon in 1975.

 Due to the Religious Art Renewal Movement led by Nuno Teotónio Pereira, the project aimed to create a contemporary, renewed religious architecture in Portugal.
 The idea was to free the church building from historical stigmas and develop a sacred space with great harmony, dignity, and simplicity.